- Purchase the complete Expat Arrivals Germany Guide (PDF)

 The downside to sending a child to an international school in Germany is the hefty price tag.

 Bilingual schools in Germany

-An alternative to expensive international schools are bilingual schools in Germany.
+An alternative to expensive international schools are bilingual schools.
 These are effectively public schools and therefore have no fees attached.
 Bilingual schools are a good compromise as they allow expat children to mix with German and expat students.

 Bilingual schools in Germany usually offer two curricula: one based on a child’s mother tongue and another in German.

-Bilingual schools are very popular in Germany and therefore spaces tend to disappear fast, so expats considering this option should start researching school choices as early as possible before moving to Germany.
+Bilingual schools are highly popular in Germany and therefore spaces tend to disappear fast, so expats considering this option should start researching school choices as early as possible before moving to Germany.